adammorley/log/README.md

 # log

-simple logger including logged asserts and debugging
+simple logger including logged asserts and debugging with tests